Skip to main content

 CRISPR and Eukaryotic Gene Editing

 CRISPR editing can be easily used to knock out specific genes.
-In addition, if cells are transfected with a plasmid with many target sequences, the system can be used to edit multiple genes in one experiment.
+In addition, if cells are transfected with a plasmid with many target sequences, the system can edit multiple genes in one experiment.
 This would be very useful in studies of diseases linked to multiple genes.
 Since the cost of CRISPR reagents (plasmids, RNAs) is so inexpensive, and the specificity of editing is so high, the great excitement about CRISPR use for gene editing in human disease and for modification of plant and fungal genomes is warranted.

 7.4 References: